 - Maximum freight height and width: 8 feet, 6 inches.

 Refrigerated Trailers (Reefers)

-Refrigerated trailers boast a maximum weight capacity that mirrors that of dry vans (42,000-45,000 pounds).
+Refrigerated trailers boast a maximum weight capacity that mirrors dry vans (42,000-45,000 pounds).

-It should be noted that — due to their insulated walls — the maximum height that a reefer can haul is 8 feet and the maximum width is 8 feet, 2 inches.
+It should be noted that — due to their insulated walls — the maximum height a reefer can haul ranges between 8 feet and 8 feet, 2 inches while the maximum width is 8 feet, 2 inches.

 Double Drop/Lowboy Trailers

 Also known as lowboy, the double drop trailer is far closer to the ground than most other trailer types.
 Its proximity to the ground is thanks to two drops that occur behind the gooseneck and before the back wheels.
 As such, double-drop trailers can carry tall pieces of freight.

 Double-drop trailers are typically heavier than step-decks and flatbeds.
 This limits the maximum weight of the cargo they can legally haul.
 Usually, double-drop trailers can haul up to 38,000 pounds of cargo before possibly requiring permits for weight.
 These trailers can be used for heavier shipments, but it's important to note that weight can only be permitted for single-piece freight shipments.

 A double-drop trailer's length-of-load capacity is limited to its well space which varies but typically measures around 29 feet long.

 The maximum legal height of any freight carried by a double drop trailer is 11 feet, 6 inches before being considered over-dimensional.
 This advanced height capacity makes them the perfect solution for any company hauling large freight or cargo exceeding legal height limits on flatbeds of step-decks.